ChurchCRM/CRM/docs/API/Endpoint Reference.md

   *  Sets the default role fo the group with ID :groupID
   *  Requres JSON in the POST body with the "roleID"  property set

+* [POST] /api/groups/:grouID/roles/
+  * Creates a new group role for group with ID :groupID
+  * requires JSON in the POST body with roleName set to the new role's name

 ## Deposits
 No API Calls yet for Deposits